Louisiana Voices Educator's Guide

 Archiving

-Archiving is, indeed, one of the most important ways to preserve fieldwork.
-The professional fieldworker often archives photographs, slides, tapes, fieldnotes, and videos in a repository where the materials will be protected from disintegrating and where people may study them.
-To label photographs, write lightly with a #2 pencil on the back of the photo.
+Archiving is one of the most important ways to preserve fieldwork.
+The professional fieldworker often archives photographs, fieldnotes, and audio and video recordings in a repository where the materials will be protected from disintegrating and where people may study them.
+To label printed photographs, write lightly with a #2 pencil on the back of the photo.
 Never use regular ink as it can damage the photo.
-Archiving requires careful logging, so this is where students’ labeling of materials and securing permission forms really become important.
-Without a permission form, materials cannot be made accessible to the public, nor can they be used to produce exhibits, publications, or programs beyond Educational Fair Use.
+Archiving requires careful logging, so this is where students' labeling of materials and securing permission forms really become important.
+Without a release form, materials cannot be made accessible to the public, nor can they be used to produce exhibits, publications, or programs beyond Educational Fair Use.
 After several years of students researching local topics, your classroom archive could become invaluable to the community and they may want to use it in public projects.
 There's no telling where research will end up being used!

 Whether they create a classroom archive, a school library archive, or a gift to the state or local historical society, students should learn something about the importance of preserving folklife fieldwork.
 Brainstorm a list with them about why preservation is important.
 Ask students to explore the online archives of the American Folklife Center.
 Then return to the list of reasons to preserve fieldwork and add any new insights students come up with.
 Together discuss how the class would like to manage fieldwork notes.